pulumi/docs/content/docs/intro/cloud-providers/azure-nextgen/_index.md

 ## Configuration

 The Azure provider accepts the following configuration settings.
-These can be provided to the default Azure provider via `pulumi config set azure:<option>`, or passed to the constructor of `new azure.Provider` to construct a specific instance of the Azure provider.
+These can be provided to the default Azure provider via `pulumi config set azure-nextgen:<option>`, or passed to the constructor of [Provider]({{< relref "/docs/reference/pkg/azure-nextgen/provider" >}}) to construct a specific instance of the Azure provider.

 * `auxiliaryTenantIds`: (Optional)
 * `clientCertificatePassword`: (Optional) The password associated with the Client Certificate.
 For use when authenticating as a Service Principal using a Client Certificate.